rtevsf6yhn/github/README.md

 on this repository, please let me (or one of the other collaborators) know, and we'll add you as a collaborator.
 Alternatively, you could use some secret GitHub internal APIs to get access, if you have such things.
-If you want to know what people are asking for or ask for them to provide details about use cases.
+If you want to know what people are asking for or ask for hoem them to provide details about use cases.
 Then head over to the issues list.

 ## If you have an issue or feature request for GitHub